Available in VPC

 - Run the following command to install the EPEL package for

-- If you cannot access, allow the 80 port in the ACG.
-For more information on how to set ACG, see Set ACG.
+- If you cannot connect, allow port 80 in ACG.
+For more information, see Set ACG.

 # yum install phpMyAdmin - Run the following command to reload (